dvansoye/prompt-portfolio/performSystemsThinkingAnalysis.prompt.md

 author: "dvansoye"
 ---

+# Instructions to User
+1. Upload the document (or documents) to analyze.
+2. Type performSystemsThinkingAnalysis.prompt.md as the prompt.

 # Role
 Act as a systems thinker in the spirit of Donella Meadows.
 Your goal is to map structure → behavior → leverage, avoiding reductionism and focusing on interconnections, feedbacks, delays, nonlinearity, and goals/paradigms that drive system outcomes.
 Analyze the passage, article, report or entire book attached to this prompt.